OpenHearing/TabSINT/Specifications/middle-ear-muscle-reflex/memr.rst

      - [ElicitorOutputChannel]
    * - Gain Scaling
      - [metaDataScalar]
+   * - Sound File Folder
+     - [SoundFileName]
    * - Results File Folder
      - [RecordFileFolder]
    * - Results File name
      - [RecordFileName]

+* There should be a `Submit` button to initiate the exam.
+The `Submit` button becomes inactive after initating the exam.
+* After initiating the exam, a progress bar appears along with a reported numerical value for the number of blocks completed and a progress bar displaying the total (accumulated) number of trials played.
+The `Submit` button is replaced with an `Abort` button (See Figure 2 below) should early termination of the exam be required.
+* If "Abort" is selected, display a message to the user confirming they want to abort this exam.
+Aborting the exam should save partial results for this page and proceed to the next page in the protocol.
+* After the MEMR exam concludes, a Results page is displayed with a message indicating the exam is complete.
+The displayed `Finish` button saves the results and proceeds to the next page specified in the protocol.

+The GUI should look like Figures 1-3 below.

 .. figure:: memr-GUI-Screen1.png
    :align: center